cuplsensor/cuplcodec/docs/specification/features.rst

    The entire NDEF message only needs to be written once upon startup.
 Afterwards, small parts of the message are modified at a time.

-.. feat:: List of samples written to circular buffer.
+.. feat:: Append sample.
    :id: CODEC_FEAT_15
    :status: complete
-   :links: CODEC_SPEC_2, CODEC_SPEC_12
+   :links: CODEC_SPEC_12

    The list of environmental sensor readings (and its HMAC) will change at an interval of time interval minutes.
 If the time interval is set to 5 minutes, 100K writes will be